fairagro/D4.4.1_SciWIn_concept/report.md

 ### FAIRagro-intrinsic requirements

 Sources for intrinsic requirements are:
- - Measure-inernal brainstorming regarding personal goals of the developers
+ - Measure-internal brainstorming regarding personal goals of the developers
  - regular meetings with colleagues in Task Area 4
  - meetings with colleagues from other Task Areas
  - feedback from the Community Advisory Board

- These requirements are not elicitated in a systematic fashion, are expressed subjectively by various individuals and might change over time or assume changing priorities.
+ These requirements are not elicited in a systematic fashion, are expressed subjectively by various individuals and might change over time or assume changing priorities.
 At the time of writing we identify the following non-functional requirements for the software-output of Measure 4.4: